 For example, if your audience are sleep suffers, and they wake up with a bad neck every day.
 How much would you think they would be willing to pay you if you offer them a product that could guarantee they won’t have this problem anymore?

-To add value to it, make sure you offer some tips around sleep and the benefits of a good night’s sleep.
+To add value to it, make sure you offer some tips through blog content around sleep and the benefits of a good night’s sleep.

 Pro Tip: Target businesses if you can, consulting for them, or even pitch your product (if you have one).
 It can be physical or digital.
 This can fast track your growth and bring in money sooner.